titoms/EduMation/README.md

 - Plan your courses with ease by adding, editing, or deleting courses, assignments, and exams.
 - View and manage your course schedule in a user-friendly calendar format.
 - Set reminders and notifications for upcoming classes and assignments.
+- Export calendar in iCal format and integration for Google Calendar, Outlook, iCalendar, and other scheduling apps

 ### Teacher Time Management